Meat, milk, or wool?

 wooled sheep and traditional high-cost production systems.
 Hair sheep ewes are often lambed on pasture.
 Lambs are commonly grass-finished.
-Hair sheep lambs are usually better suited to the ethnic markets than the commodity markets, which tend to prefer heavy, better-finished lambs.
+Hair sheep lambs are usually better suited to the ethnic markets than the commodity markets, which tend to prefer heavy with more finish (fat cover).
 At the same time, hair sheep will also work in more intensive production systems.

 Because hair sheep production continues to grow, there may